What you can do

 BEECause respects the trust placed in us by individual donors.
 All the money you donate will be used for the purpose specified (where there is one).

-Each project and activity is planned, costed and budgeted, and fully accounted for – Bill, the finance trustee/director sees to that!
+Each project and activity is planned, costed and budgeted – Bill, the finance trustee/director sees to that!
+Of course plans cannot always be put into action as intended but we account for variations.

 The following gives an idea of what can be bought with different levels of donation.

-- £15 can buy one Kenyan top bar bee hive (KTB), which in a season, can produce eight litres or more of honey and 1½ kilos of beeswax, together worth at least £17.
+£15 can buy one Kenyan top bar bee hive (KTB), which can produce eight litres of honey and 1½ kilos of beeswax

-- £25 will finance a five day residential beekeeping or bee product training course for one person
+£25 will finance a five day residential beekeeping training course for one person

-- £180 can pay for a 10 KTB apiary plus bee kit, the produce of which can support a family of four for six months and should pay for itself within 18 months
+£150 can pay for a 10 KTB apiary, the produce of which can support a family of four for six months and which should pay for itself within 18 months

 Become a volunteer